Skip to main content

 Almost all US ethanol is made from corn, while Brazil's primary source is sugar cane

-Since the significant ramp-up of fuel ethanol around 2005, the world now produces 3x the amount of ethanol to drive our outsized vehicles than microorganisms have for our drinking.
+Now, the world produces 3x more ethanol for driving than for drinking.
 These statistics show that the world can quickly respond when it meets our needs.

 An overview of ethanol biosynthesis

-Whether ethanol is made for the beverage or biofuel industries, yeast play the major role, as we explored in Chapter 14.2: Fates of Pyruvate under Anaerobic Conditions- Fermentation.
+Whether ethanol is made for the beverage or biofuel industries, yeast plays a major role, as we explored in Chapter 14.2: Fates of Pyruvate under Anaerobic Conditions- Fermentation.
 Yeast contains all the enzymes necessary to convert glucose (6C), made from various "feedstocks", to pyruvate (3C) through the glycolytic pathway.
-This is followed by the conversion of pyruvate to ethanol using two key yeast enzymes.
+This is followed by converting pyruvate to ethanol using two key yeast enzymes.
 First, pyruvate is decarboxylated to acetaldehyde by pyruvate decarboxylase, which uses TPP as a cofactor.
-Acetaldehyde is then reduced to ethanol by ethanol dehydrogenase, using NADH as a substrate, in a process that reforms NAD+, allowing glycolysis to continue.
-These combined anaerobic reactions, known as fermentation, are shown in Figure \(\PageIndex{3}\).
+Acetaldehyde is then reduced to ethanol by ethanol dehydrogenase, using NADH as a substrate, in a process that regenerates NAD+, allowing glycolysis to continue.
+Figure \(\PageIndex{3}\) shows these combined anaerobic reactions, known as fermentation.

 pyrtoethanol.svg